GuillRo/drawbotics-groceries-guillro/README.md

 # Shortcomings

 Right now the CSS lacks in modularity.
 This is something I should have done in the beginning but due to time restrictions I went a bit too fast and didn't think enough of the structure of the CSS code.

+Generally speaking the code is not DRY enough and could be improved in that regard.